nekumelon/CodeDoc/README.md

 ### Authenticating
 To authenticate, you must have an OpenAI api key.
 You can generate one from `https://openai.com/api/`.
 Put the api key in CodeDocs settings.

+### Codex
+If you have access to the OpenAI Codex API and want to use it's superior code knowledge, you can select the Codex option in the CodeDoc settings.
+The only downside is that large code may take a little longer to process.

 ### Usage
 First make sure you are authenticated.
 See above details.
 To use CodeDoc, select the function you want to create documentation for and click the `Generate Documentation` icon on the bottom left of the vscode status bar (The icon looks like a document with a code symbol).
 If you are on a MacBook with a touchbar, you can click the document icon, also on the bottom left.